groovybits/mpegts_to_s3/README.md

 ```

 #### 4. Playback from HLS to UDP

+See [hls-to-udp](hls-to-udp/README.md) for details on playback and VOD recall of specific date/time start/end points.

 - **Direct Playback:**
   1. Use the index.m3u8 for playback of the current live stream:
      ```bash